BurntSushi/globset/FAQ.md

 multiple lines, then enable multiline mode with `-U` and disable PCRE2's Unicode support with the `--no-pcre2-unicode` flag.

-Caveat emptor: This author is not a PCRE2 exit, so there may be APIs that can improve performance.
+Caveat emptor: This author is not a PCRE2 expert, so there may be APIs that can improve performance that the author missed.
 Similarly, there may be alternative designs for a searching tool that are more amenable to how PCRE2 works.

 <h3 name="rg-other-cmd">